canjs/can-define/list/docs/prototype.indexOf.md

 @description Look for an item in a DefineList.
 @signature `list.indexOf(item)`

-  `indexOf` finds the position of a given item in the DefineList.
+  `indexOf` finds the first index position of a given item in the DefineList.

   ```js
   import {DefineList} from "can";